como-configurar-una-ip-estatica-en-el-esp8266

 In the two previous posts we saw how to connect to an existing WiFi network in STA mode and how to generate our own WiFi network in AP mode.

-Now that we have our ESP8266 connected to the WiFi network, the next need will be to connect to our device, for which we will have to be able to find it within the network.
+Now that the board is connected to the WiFi network, the next practical need is to connect to it, which means we have to be able to find it on the network.
 Or, in other words, we need to know its local IP address.

 Until now, we had displayed the IP address via serial port right after connecting.
 But it’s not very practical to have a computer or a screen attached to the device just to see which IP the router’s DHCP has assigned us, right?

 We have several options available to find our device.
-One is to use a device scanner, another is to use mDNS, but the most secure and robust way is to configure a static IP on the ESP8266.
+One is to use a device scanner, another is to use mDNS, but the most secure and robust option is to configure a static IP.

-Fortunately, it is very easy to configure a static IP on the ESP2866 with the ‘config’ function of ESP8266WiFi.
+Fortunately, it is very easy to configure a static IP on ESP32 with the WiFi.config() function.

 bool config(IPAddress local_ip,